 Not all air purifiers will kill viruses.
 In order for an air purifier to kill an airborne virus, the purifier must feature UV light technology.
 Air purifiers that use UV light sanitization will not only kill viruses but will also kill germs, bacteria, and microscopic organisms.
 HEPA and activated carbon filters will capture viruses, but will not kill them.

 A HEPA filter will remove most viruses, but will not remove all of them.
 True HEPA filters are able to capture 99.97% of airborne particles that are at least .03 microns in size.
 Most virus particles are below .03 microns, which means that the 99.97% capture rate will be lower depending on the type of virus.
 Although a HEPA filter will capture a large amount of airborne viruses, they will not capture everything.
 It is important to use a UV light sanitizer, and an activated carbon filter in conjunction with a HEPA filter.

 An air purifier is able to remove and kill most bacteria from your home.
 The three methods used to remove bacteria are True HEPA filters, Activated carbon filters, and UV light sanitizers.
 True HEPA filters will remove all bacteria that is at least .03 microns in size.
 An activated carbon filter takes a different approach by absorbing bacteria with its incredible amounts of surface area.
 Finally, UV light sanitization will not remove bacteria, but will kill it.

 Which Air Purifiers are Best for Bacteria, Viruses, and Germs

-When looking for the best air purifier for bacteria and viruses it is important to make sure that the purifier features ultraviolet light technology and a True HEPA filter.
-These two technologies will be vital to capturing and killing air contaminants of this type.
+When looking for an air purifier for bacteria and viruses that is a true air germ killer it is important to make sure that the purifier features ultraviolet light technology and a True HEPA filter.
+These two technologies will be vital to capturing and killing germ air contaminants.

 True HEPA Filters Capture Germs, Bacteria, and Viruses